-No. You may be asked for a photo ID when registering to vote in person.
+No. You will be asked for a photo ID if you register to vote in person.
 If you don't have one or don't have one with you, you can sign a simple form and then register to vote.

-If you have a Michigan driver's license or state ID card, or a social security number, include the numbers on your voter registration application where indicated.
+If you register to vote through the mail and you have a Michigan driver's license or state ID card, or a social security number, enter the numbers on your voter registration application where indicated.